krish9219/stackoverflow_tag_prediction/README.md

 ### Data ###

-Data contains 8 fields in which we consider mainly 4 as believing these to be more valid to get better results
+Data contains 8 fields in which we consider mainly 4 as believing these to be more valid to get better results.

-Id - Unique identifier for each question
+Id - Unique identifier for each question.

-Title - The question’s title
+Title - The question’s title.

-Body - The body of the question
+Body - The body of the question.

-Tags - The tags associated with the question
+Tags - The tags associated with the question.

 ### Type of Machine Learning Problem ###